crooney36/react-boilerplate/README.md

-# Simple boilerplate code for a React + Vite app
+# Simple boilerplate code for a React + Vite app with Tailwind and DaisyUI configured.